Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: The Model:

-where $c^{ }_{i\s}$ ($c_{i\s}^\dg$) is the fermion annihilation (creation) operators for spin $\s$ on site $i$ and $n=c^\dg c$ is the number operator; $\langle\cdot\rangle$ indicates nearest neighbor pairs on the triangular lattice (Figure \ref{fig:lattices}).
-We work at half filling, so that $\sum_i\langle n^{ }_{i\su} + n^{ }_{i\sd}\rangle = N$, the total number of sites.
+where $c^{ }_{i\s}$ ($c_{i\s}^\dg$) is the fermion annihilation (creation) operator for spin $\s$ on site $i$ and $n=c^\dg c$ is the number operator; $\langle\cdot\rangle$ indicates nearest neighbor pairs on the triangular lattice (Figure \ref{fig:lattices}).
+We work at half filling with net zero spin, so that $\sum_i\langle n^{ }_{i\su}\rangle = \sum_i\langle n^{ }_{i\sd}\rangle = N/2$, where $N$ is the total number of sites.
 This model has a single tunable parameter, $U/t$.
-In the limit $U=0$, the model is exactly solvable and at half filling forms a metal with a circular Fermi surface (FS); in the limit $U\rightarrow\infty$, double occupancy is disallowed, so to lowest order in perturbation theory in $t/U$, the model reduces to the nearest-neighbor antiferromagnetic Heisenberg model\cite{MacDonald1988}, whose ground state exhibits a three-sublattice spin order\cite{Huse1988,White2007}.
+In the limit $U=0$, the model is exactly solvable and at half filling forms a metal with a nearly circular Fermi surface; in the limit $U\rightarrow\infty$, double occupancy is disallowed, so to lowest order in perturbation theory in $t/U$, the model reduces to the nearest-neighbor antiferromagnetic Heisenberg model\cite{MacDonald1988}, whose ground state exhibits a three-sublattice spin order\cite{Huse1988,White2007}.
 Between these two limits of $U = 0$ and $U\rightarrow\infty$ there must be at least one phase transition, from the metallic to the Mott-insulating phase; it is in the vicinity of this metal-insulator transition that a spin liquid phase is likely to be found.

+To study this model using the DMRG method, we wrap the two-dimensional triangular lattice onto an infinitely long cylinder of finite circumference.
+We primarily use the so-called YC boundary conditions\cite{Yan2011,SuppMat}, for which the triangles are oriented such that one of the sides runs along the circumference of the cylinder.
+The YC4 lattice is shown in Figure \ref{fig:lattices}(a) as an example, with the dashed gray lines identified together with periodic boundaries to form a cylinder.
+We also consider XC boundary conditions, for which one triangle side runs along the length of the cylinder.
+We show the XC4 lattice in Figure \ref{fig:lattices}(b); an XC$n$ cylinder, which exists only for even $n$, has a physical circumference of $n\sqrt{3}/2$ lattice constants.